hunch/hunch-gift-app/README.md

 Hunch Gift Application
 ================================

-This application is an example of what can be built using the [Hunch API](http://hunch.com/developers/).
+This application will display gift recommendations for any Twitter user, and is an example of what can be built using the [Hunch API](http://hunch.com/developers/).
 The application is built to run either as a standalone [Django](http://www.djangoproject.com/) application or using [Google App Engine](http://code.google.com/appengine/).

-This gift application will display gift recommendations for any Twitter user.

 Other libraries used include: